Quick steps to reduce your monthly Azure bill

 Although some VMs may need to be available out of hours, it is worth stopping those that aren’t or at least reducing capacity.
 For example shutting down half of your virtual machines over a weekend or after 6 pm will greatly reduce a monthly Azure bill.

-If you are unsure of the best way to approach the scheduling of machines then it is best talking to an expert who can advise you on the best way to reduce costs as well as build in dynamic starting and stopping of machines in your environment.
+If you are unsure of the best way to approach the scheduling of machines then it is best talking to an expert who can advise you on the best way to reduce costs as well as built in dynamic starting and stopping of machines in your environment.

 Use the tools available to monitor performance and usage